PaulineAnnBar/ETH-DENVER-DAOtributor/README.md

 ---

-# ❓ Need Help?
+# ❓ Need Help or Have Questions?
 * Message me on twt or telegram: @hello-dayana
-OR
-* Open a Github Issue
+* OR: Open a Github Issue

 ---